R0T1N00M/OverTheWireBandit/Bandit15 challenge.md

 **Solution**
 <br>
 Do a 'ls -la', and use the current lvl password to find the password for the next lvl .
-(Fyi, we are going to use -i)
+(Fyi, we are going to use 'nc')

 **Step 1:**
 <br>